ArsenalPay/Joomshopping-ArsenalPay-CMS/ReadMe.md

 For more information go to [arsenalpay.ru](http://arsenalpay.ru)

 ## How to install
-1. Make zip archive from src files exluding ReadMe file from:
+1. Make zip archive from src files excluding ReadMe file from:
 	`http://github/`
 2. Go to Joomla! admin panel.
 3. There go  to **Components > JoomShopping > Install & Update**.